xinxingwu-uk/MuseTalk-Colab_Implementation/README.md

 ---
 ## Description

-MuseTalk: Real-Time High-Fidelity Video Dubbing via Spatio-Temporal Sampling is a novel AI framework for real-time video dubbing that synchronizes lip movements to new audio while preserving facial identity and visual quality.
+MuseTalk is an AI framework for real-time video dubbing that synchronizes lip movements to new audio while preserving facial identity and visual quality.
 By leveraging a two-stage GAN-based architecture in the latent space of a pretrained VAE, MuseTalk introduces spatio-temporal sampling strategies—temporal frame alignment and spatially focused mouth region enhancement—to boost lip-sync accuracy and visual realism.

 ---
 ## Examples